Skip to content

 Partnering with Cyber AB Approved Assessors for Certification

 Partnering with CMMC Third-Party Assessment Organizations (C3PAOs) is essential for successful CMMC certification at Level 2 or 3.
-These compliance experts are trained to evaluate your organization's compliance with CMMC standards and provide guidance on achieving and maintaining certification.
+These compliance experts are trained to evaluate your maturity level and your organization's compliance with CMMC standards.
+They provide guidance on achieving and maintaining your certification level.
 Selecting a reputable and experienced C3PAO is crucial for a smooth certification process and ongoing support.

 Establishing a long-term partnership with your C3PAO is also extremely beneficial.
 These professionals can provide ongoing support and updates on any changes to security requirements, helping you stay ahead of potential challenges.
 By fostering a strong relationship with your assessor, you ensure that your organization remains compliant and capable of meeting the evolving demands of the DoD.